pakdelm/tour-dashboard/README.md

 # tour-dashboard

+Load, process and create statistics from gpx data from exercises.

 ## Poetry
 ### Activate Venv and Set Up in IDE
 - Get path to venv `poetry env info --path`